Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 # Set up your own models

-This is a quick walk through for setting up your own trained models for images classification.
+This is a quick walk through for setting up your own trained models for image classification.
 For more detail please see this simple tutorial:\
 https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html